#

 Human Risk Management (HRM), as defined by Living Security, represents a paradigm shift from reactive monitoring to proactive risk reduction.
 Instead of relying on rigid rules or siloed data, an AI-native Human Risk Management platform correlates hundreds of signals across employee behavior, identity systems, and real-time threat data.
 This holistic approach allows security teams to understand the "why" behind an action, not just the "what."
 By analyzing complex patterns, HRM helps you predict which users are on a path toward introducing risk, enabling you to intervene with targeted guidance before an incident occurs.

-Living Security: The Leading Human Risk Management Platform
+Living Security: The Pioneer in AI-Native Human Risk Management

 Living Security, a leader in Human Risk Management (HRM), offers the industry’s first AI-native platform built to predict and prevent security incidents.
 Our platform moves beyond simple detection by analyzing over 200 signals to provide a comprehensive view of both human and AI agent risk.
 At the core is Livvy, our AI guide, which delivers predictive intelligence and evidence-based recommendations.
 The Living Security Platform can autonomously act on these insights, orchestrating remediation tasks like targeted micro-training or policy nudges, all while keeping your team in control with human-in-the-loop oversight.
 This allows you to move from a reactive posture to a proactive one, effectively reducing risk across your enterprise.